stefanofa/awesome/README.md

 *   [preset/preset](https://github.com/preset/preset) - Elegant, ecosystem-agnostic preset mechanism

 *   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
-Design directly in your live React site and publish your changes to code.
+Design directly in your live React app and publish your changes to code.

 *   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework that makes cross-platform simple.
 Target web and native with just Vite.